aidenzhou8/AdaptGNS/README.md

 ### 2. Training

 The actual SLURM submissions are in `jobs/`.
-To run locally without a
+Paths are hardcoded, so make sure to replace mine with your own!
+To run on native without a
 scheduler:

 ```bash